morphy76/g-fe-server/README.md

 ### Doing

-- authentication & authorization (must) -> login expected redirect e.g. direct access to /credits
+- authentication & authorization (must)
+  -> verify the session token, if ko try to refresh it, if ko logout -> integrate KC in the helm

 ### Backlog